Gretna honors John Rhodes for 50 years as voice of Dragons' sporting events

 “Yes, I did," Rhodes said.
 “Don’t say no more about it.”

 He is diligent with his preparation.
-Football is the most fun of the sports but also the hardest.
-The past couple years, former Gretna school board member Dave Gulizia has spotted for him in football while operating the 40-second play clock.
+Football is the most fun of the sports, he said, but also the hardest.
+The past couple of years, former Gretna school board member Dave Gulizia has spotted for him while operating the 40-second play clock.

-“it's interesting to see all the intricacies that go into it to put a football game together,” Rhodes said.
-“There's a lot of stuff you have to keep track of, contacting coaches, this and that, for starting lineups, etc. Your call the other school for pronunciations because mamas and papas like to hear the kid’s name gets pronounced right and I don't blame them.”
+“It's interesting to see all the intricacies that go into it to put a football game together,” Rhodes said.
+“There's a lot of stuff you have to keep track of, contacting coaches, this and that, for starting lineups, etc. You call the other school for pronunciations because mamas and papas like to hear the kid’s name gets pronounced right, and I don't blame them.”

+Until this school year, Rhodes had a second set of teams to follow.

 “Whenever we didn’t have a game, if it was in Paxton or a neighboring town I’d go," he said.
 “My dad (Stanley, a retired farmer and auctioneer who died in 2021) would ride along because he liked going to those games until he just physically became unable to handle that kind of a long trip anymore.”

-Rhodes retired from teaching in 2010.
-But not from behind the mike and scorer’s table.
-He’ll stay with the Dragons as the school spins off Gretna East this fall.
+Rhodes retired from teaching in 2010, but not from behind the mic and scorer’s table.
+He’ll stay with the Dragons as the school spins off to Gretna East this fall.

 “I still enjoy it.
 It's fun to do," he said.
 “And I’ll do it probably as long as they'll have me.”